Want to know how to buy kids clothes that will last longer than a few months of rough play? Read on!

 1. Look for quality fabric

-Look for heavier, thicker, fabrics with closer weaves or knits as these tend to be more durable.
+When buying kid’s clothes look for heavier, thicker, fabrics with closer weaves or knits as these tend to be more durable.
 Avoid polyester components as these will pile and be scratchy within months.
-Give it a feel: does it seem like a quality well made fabric?
+Give it a feel.
+Does it seem like a quality well made fabric?
 Ask the shop about the weight & density of a fabric if you buy online.
 Expect a sensible answer.

 2. Is the fabric is fit for purpose?